 “Locals love this annual event,” says Rossland local, Kristi Calder, adding that non-Kootenay folks who visit during the festivities get sucked into the spirit of the carnival, too.
 “There are events all day that are family friendly and adults-only options at night, including the Blizzard Music Festival with various bands at different venues.”

-Rossland Winter Carnival - Photo by Ryan Flett
+Rossland Winter Carnival – Photo by Steve Ogle

-To the north, there’s Kaslo’s Winter in the Forest Festival, described by Kaslo local Erika Bird as “...the coolest small festival in the Kootenays.”
+To the north, there’s Kaslo’s Winter in the Forest Festival (Feb 17, 2020) described by Kaslo local Erika Bird as “…the coolest small festival in the Kootenays.”

-For 15 years now, Kaslo has celebrated winter and all kinds of traditional winter activities at the annual Winter in the Forest Festival.
+For over 15 years now, Kaslo (north of Nelson, BC) has celebrated winter and all kinds of traditional winter activities at the annual Winter in the Forest Festival.
 Held annually on BC’s Family Day, the celebration includes street hockey, ski races, snow painting, woodsmen competitions, local music and traditional Canadian edibles.
-There’s even a 'human dog sled' race.
+There’s even a ‘human dog sled’ race.

 Kaslo Winter in the Forest Festival – The Human Dog Sled Race.
 Photo by Daphne Hunter

 Each Kootenay town has their own special twist on winter festivals; no matter where your travels take you along the Powder Highway, these winter parties are worth your while.

 With all the huge bodies of water in East and West Kootenay, you know our people are taking the plunge.

 Call us brave (or call us nuts): Kootenay natives love the cold.
 So if we have the chance to put ourselves to the test and prove our hardiness, we’ll do it.
 Besides, a cold-water dip preps us for anything our winters might throw at us.